oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

       blake2b512
 ```

-These values are derived from the currently supported digests OpenSSL.
+These values are derived from the currently supported digests OpenSSL [OPENSSL].
 Leading dashs were removed.

 > The command `openssl dgst -list` (Version 1.1.1f from 2020-03-31) outputs the following:
 >